Caf Champions League Semi-Finals: Kaizer Chiefs to face Wydad Casablanca, Esperance meet Al Ahly | Goal.com

 The two semi-final ties are scheduled to be played next month with the first-leg matches scheduled to take place on June 18/19 and the return leg games will then be played on June 25/26.

-The winners on aggregate will advance to the final which will take place on 17 July 2021 at Stade Mohammed V, Casablanca, Morocco.
+The winners on aggregate will advance to the final which will take place on 17 July 2021 at Stade Mohamed V in Casablanca, Morocco.